FailAcademy/learning/wdp-vancouver/_slides/week-06/02-php-cont.md

 ---
 template: inverse

-# Cool PHP Functions
+# Useful PHP Functions

 ---

 # Your PHP Toolbox

-PHP has a lot of cool function built right into it.
+PHP has a lot of useful functions built-in.

 We've already seen: